Brett-Kennedy/DataConsistencyChecker/docs/api.md

         Returns an outlier score for each row, similar to most outlier detectors.
         Returns a python array with an element for each row in the original data.
 All values are non-negative integer values, with most rows containing zero for most datasets.
+The scores indicate the number of tests that flagged each row.

 ## get_results_by_row_id
 **get_results_by_row_id**(row_num)